Ederington Homestead logo.

 The Buff Orpington was developed in England in the late 1800s, bred for meat and egg production.
 Their soft, golden feathers and friendly nature have made them one of the most beloved backyard breeds.

-Egg Production & Laying Age
+Egg Production and Laying Age

 Hens lay 175-225 large brown eggs per year, beginning at 5-6 months old.
 They are known to go broody, making them excellent mothers for hatching chicks.